day8/re-frame/README.md

 Truth time.
 I haven't been entirely straight with you.
 1. reagent re-runs `reactions` (re-computations) via requestAnnimationFrame.
 That means a re-computation happens about 16ms after the need for it is detected or after the current thread of processing finishes, whichever is the greater.
 So if you were to actually run the lines of code above one after the other quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
 You could add a (reagent.core/flush) after the reset! that would force the re-computation to happen straight away.
 2. `reaction` doesn't actually return a `ratom`.
-But it returns something that has ratom-nature, so we'll happily ignore this.
+But it returns something that has ratom-nature, so we'll happily continue believing it is a ratom and no halm will come to us.

 On with the rest of my lies and distortions ...